 Finding the right medical treatment can depend on the age of the woman diagnosed although, since PCOS is a hormonal disorder, hormone therapy is often needed to treat PCOS.
 With the risk of infertility, treating this in addition to alleviating symptoms is often a primary goal of those affected.

 While PCOS is the most common disorder diagnosed in women, it is difficult to hear.
 This, however, does not need to dampen your outlook on life.
-Below are 6 common options you can use to manage you symptoms and treat your PCOS.
+Below are 6 Ways to Treat Your PCOS you can use to manage you symptoms and treat your PCOS.

 Hormone treatment can include the use of contraceptive pills and medications for blocking the activity of androgen.
 Birth control can help regulate your menstrual cycle and may be needed to prevent endometrial cancer caused by the absence of periods.